Layout

 If you establish a culture of team accountability across your organization, and empower your team to drive daily decision making in support of the overall objectives of the project, you will see measurable gains in the ability to creatively innovate.
 While there are some circumstances where “command-and-control” leadership is appropriate, we’ve found that if you use it as the norm, it will result over time in lower accountability, demotivated teams, and delays.

 In addition to utilizing a cross functional team model with well-defined roles and responsibilities, using the program management tool, called a Management By Exception Diagram.
-Also having an Escalation Management Process will allow you to manage to a framework that defines the boundaries of the program management team’s decision-making authority.
+Also having an Escalation Management Process will allow you to manage to a framework that defines the boundaries of the program management team’s decision-making authority, helping to get a project back on the rails.
 These tools will empower your team to move the project forward and provide them with an escalation mechanism when an issue exceeds their authority.
 They provide a framework for establishing team accountability and are flexible, allowing executives to customize their authority based on project risk, cost risk, or team experience.

 Giving a large degree of responsibility to the team is a strategic investment in attracting the best talent.
 High-performance teams consist of high performers, both individually and as a team.
 High performers thrive on accountability, so if you give the team accountability, you will increase your capacity to retain the best people.